The Trace Criterion for Kernel Bandwidth Selection for Support Vector Data Description: Introduction

 In practice, SVDD is almost always computed by using the Gaussian kernel function, and it is important to set the value of bandwidth parameter correctly.
 A small bandwidth leads to overfitting, and the resulting SVDD classifier overestimates the number of anomalies.
-A large bandwidth leads to underfitting, and many anomalies cannot be detected by the classifier.
+A large bandwidth leads to underfitting, and the classifier fails to detect many anomalies.

-Because SVDD is an unsupervised learning technique, it is desirable to have an automatic, unsupervised bandwidth selection technique that does not depend on labeled data that separate the \emph{inliers} from the \emph{outliers}.
-In~\cite{2016arXiv160205257K}, Kakde \etal present the peak criterion, which is an unsupervised bandwidth selection technique, and show that it performs better than alternative unsupervised methods.
-However, determining the bandwidth that is suggested by the peak criterion requires that the SVDD solution be computed multiple times for the training data for a list of bandwidth values that lie on a grid.
-Even though using sampling techniques can speed up the computation (see \cite{sergiy2017}), this method is still expensive.
-Moreover, it is also necessary to initiate the grid search at a good starting value in order to avoid unnecessary computation, and it is not immediately obvious what a good starting value is.

-In \citep{liao2018new}, Liao \etal present the modified mean criterion for bandwidth selection.
-The suggested bandwidth has a closed-form expression in terms of the training data, and it can be computed very quickly.
-SVDD that is trained by using the modified mean criterion bandwidth is reasonably accurate for many data sets; however, it is less accurate than the peak criterion in general.

-In this paper, we introduce the trace criterion for Gaussian bandwidth selection.
+In this paper, we introduce the trace criterion method for Gaussian bandwidth selection.
 The computation of the trace criterion consists of finding the inflection point of a smooth function of the bandwidth parameter.
 The computation terminates quickly when standard nonlinear optimization methods such as Newton-Raphson are used.
-This method is efficient for moderately large data sets.
+This method is efficient for moderately large data sets: we have successfully applied the trace criterion method to datasets with two million observations.
+The trace criterion has also been available in commerical software since May 2019~\cite{SASVDMMLTRACE}.

-Our results show that the trace criterion is competitive with the peak criterion for many data sets.
-Simulation studies suggest that this method is more accurate than the mean criterion for a certain class of high-dimensional data.
+Our results show that the trace criterion is competitive with the current state of the art, it can be computed quickly and simulation studies show that this method is very accurate for high-dimensional data.

 These properties make the trace criterion method a good bandwidth selection technique.
-However, unsupervised bandwidth tuning is an extremely difficult problem, so it is quite possible that there is a class of data sets for which the trace criterion does not give good results.
+However, unsupervised bandwidth tuning is an extremely difficult problem, so it is quite possible that there is a class of data sets for which the trace criterion method does not give good results.

 The rest of the paper is organized as follows.
-Section~\ref{sec:tcrit} defines the trace criterion for bandwidth tuning, and the remaining sections compare the mean, peak; and trace criterion with each other.
+Section~\ref{sec:tcrit} defines the trace criterion method for bandwidth tuning; in section~\ref{sec:trealt}, we introduce alternative bandwidth selection methods; and in section~\ref{sec:treval} we compare the different bandwidth selection methods on a variety of simulated and real data.